Those are flashing red neon warning words.

 Three things stopped me.

-My love for my mother, my hope and love for my daughter and my responsibility towards my husband, in no particular order.
+My love for my mother and my son, my hope and love for my daughter and my responsibility towards my husband, in no particular order.

 - Without me advocating for my husband and watching over him, not to mention paying his bills, he would have wound up in an abusive welfare hell-hole.
 He was not a nice man, but I remembered the man before the stroke and I couldn’t do that to him.